One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 For just 0.89$ you have a simple sketching app ready to use.

-This is really meant to be used to create simple and fun doodles or to start getting used to a drawing software on mobile.
+This is really meant to be used to create simple and fun doodles or to start getting used to drawing software on mobile.

 It’s one of the best app for beginner artists for that reason as well, and definitely worth exploring!